iamshadmirza/BlogsByShad/blogs/class-vs-functions/class-vs-functions.md

 basket.addProduct(3, water);
 basket.printShoppingInfo();
 ```
-Let's break the code according to the things we just learned.
+Let's break the code according to the things we have just learnt.
 * product is class which defines the properties of a product.
 * `new` keyword is used to create objects (the actual term is instantiated).
 * bread and water are two objects of the Product class.
 They have all the properties of a *Product*.